 Here are some ways you can include mangoes in your meals:

 ● Try RicherEarth Vegan Eats’ Mango-Herb Dressing.
 This dressing delights in fresh herbs such as basil, thyme and parsley, a healthy mix of rich flavours, and sweet mango vibes.
-Toss with leafy greens and other fruits for a sweet and herbaceous food experience.
-Tap here to shop this item.
+Toss with leafy greens and other fruits for a sweet and herbaceous food experience. (update, this item is not currently shipping)

 ● Make a sweet and savoury Rainbow Fruit Salad by tossing together ingredients such as mango, pineapple, strawberry, kiwi with diced red onions, chili, and mint.
 Tap here to get this recipe.